vpralhad/buttons-cards_survey/README.md

 Webex Teams bot is created for completing survey.
 They survey will be completed using Buttons and Cards (Guide - https://developer.webex.com/docs/api/guides/cards) as part of the bot.The result of the survey is posted in smartsheet after submitting though buttons and cards.

 Pre-requisites:
+1. MacOS/Linux (using macOS Catalina 10.15.5 version for this project)
-1. Python (using 3.8 for this project)
+2. Python (using 3.8 for this project)
-2. Webex Teams Bot
+3. Webex Teams Bot
-3.  ngrok or any other secure tunneling program (required to run the bot locally)
+4.  ngrok or any other secure tunneling program (required to run the bot locally)
-4. Smartsheet account (you can login using your Google account - free access for 30 days)
+5. Smartsheet account (you can login using your Google account - free access for 30 days)

 STEPS -
 1. Create a bot using following instructions. https://developer.webex.com/docs/bots#creating-a-webex-teams-bot.
 Once the bot is created, note down or copy the Bot's Access Token which will be needed to run the bot locally.
 For this project, sample bot has been created named DevNetSurvey